 Generally, if you received property in a nontaxable exchange, your basis in that property is the same as the basis of the property you gave up.
 You must keep the records on the old property, as well as the new property, until the period of limitations expires for the year in which you dispose of the new property in a taxable disposition.

 Keeping records for nontaxable purposes: When your records are no longer needed for tax purposes, do not discard them immediately.
-They may be needed for longer periods.
 Your insurance company or creditors may require you to retain them longer.

 Why Keep Records?

 There are many reasons to keep records.
 In addition to tax purposes, you may need to keep records for insurance purposes or for getting a loan.
 Good records will help you: